 Our catastrophe event retention is currently \$12.5 million for all perils.
-Our reinsurance coverage exhausts at \$2.08 billion for earthquake events, \$900 million for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events, providing coverage in excess of our 1 in 250 year peak zone PML and in excess of our A.M.
+Our reinsurance coverage exhausts at \$2.15 billion for earthquake events, \$1.01 billion for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events, providing coverage in excess of our 1 in 250 year peak zone PML and in excess of our A.M.
 Best requirement.
 In addition, we maintain reinsurance coverage equivalent to or better than the 1 in 250 year PML for our other lines.

 In the event that multiple catastrophe events occur in a period, many of our contracts include the right to reinstate reinsurance limits for potential future recoveries during the same contract year and preserve our limit for subsequent events.
 This feature for subsequent event coverage is known as a "reinstatement."

 In addition, to provide further coverage against the potential for frequent catastrophe events, the Company has historically obtained aggregate reinsurance coverage.
-Beginning April 1, 2021 and renewing on April 1, 2022, we have secured \$25 million of aggregate XOL reinsurance limit.
+During the three months ended March 31, 2023 and 2022, we maintained \$25 million of aggregate XOL reinsurance limit.
 This coverage, applying within our per occurrence retention, has an attachment point of \$30 million and applies across all perils including but not limited to earthquakes, hurricanes, convective storms, and floods above a qualifying level of \$2.0 million in ultimate net loss.
+Based on our strategic plan to reduce volatility and contract our exposure to continental U.S. hurricane risk, we made the decision not to renew this aggregate cover after it expires on March 31, 2023 as we believe its utility has diminished.
+We intend to pursue alternative forms of risk transfer that provide protection from multiple severe events.